datahq/dataflows/PROCESSORS.md

     - A list of resource names to load
     - `None` indicates to load all resources
     - The index of the resource in the package
+- `options` - based on the loaded file, extra options (e.g. `sheet` for Excel files etc., see the link to tabulator above)

+Relevant only when _not_ loading data from a datapackage:
+- `force_strings` - Don't infer data types, assume everything is a string.
-- `validate` - Should data be casted to the inferred data-types or not.
-Relevant only when _not_ loading data from datapackage.
+- `validate` - Attempt to cast data to the inferred data-types.
 - `strip` - Should string values be stripped from whitespace characters surrounding them.
-Relevant only when _not_ loading data from datapackage.
-- `options` - based on the loaded file, extra options (e.g. `sheet` for Excel files etc., see the link to tabulator above)

 #### printer
 Just prints whatever it sees.
 Good for debugging.